My Son Sanctuary in Vietnam: Complete Visitor’s Guide (2026)

 Similar to coming from Da Nang, the trip from Hoi An to My Son Sanctuary is about one hour.
 The ruins are closer to Hoi An, but you’ll be on back roads for most of the trip.

-I rode my motorbike from Hoi An to My Son Sanctuary the other day.
-It took about one hour, and the trip was moderately difficult—not challenging but not easy for brand-new riders.
+I rode my motorbike from Hoi An Ancient Town to My Son Sanctuary.
+It took about one hour, and the trip was moderately difficult — not challenging but not easy for brand-new riders.
+If you’re staying closer to An Bang Beach, add another 10 minutes.

 Reply